 When will I receive my Value Notice from the Tarrant Appraisal District (TAD)?

-Generally, on or about April 1 of the Tax Year at issue.
+Generally, on or about April 15 of the Tax Year at issue.
 If TAD did not increase your value, you will not receive a Value Notice, but that does not mean you cannot protest your property value.
-I recommend protesting your property value every year to keep your values in check.
+The Firm recommends protesting your property value every year to keep your values in check.

 When is the deadline to file a property tax protest?

-Generally, May 15 of the Tax Year at issue, but check your Value Notice for your particular deadline.
+Generally, May 15 of the Tax Year at issue, or 30 days from the date reflected on your Value Notice, but check your Value Notice for your particular deadline.
 Some property owners are not notified at the same time as others and will have a later deadline.
-Adhering to your deadlines is important, so if you need help determining your deadline, please call me.
+Adhering to your deadlines is important, so if you need help determining your deadline, please call the Firm.